 We want you to enjoy writing your assignments and expressing your opinions.
 This guide will help you do that in a clear and concise way.

 HOW ASSIGNMENTS WORK

 At the end of most modules there is an assignment for you to do.
-You should send this to your tutor for marking.
+Assignments can either be marked, or self-assessed.